 - reduced number of deer–vehicle accidents

-- locally-sourced meat, an average of 75–125 pounds of meat per deer
+- locally-sourced meat, at an average of 75 to 125 pounds of meat per deer

 - deer populations with a reduced risk of contracting disease

-The Illinois Department of Natural Resources Deer Hunting page provides information about:
+The Illinois Department of Natural Resources Hunt Illinois website provides information about:

 - season dates